CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 # Server-side logic and Push Notifications

 ## 1. Web Service to Register the Devices into the Grid (Blocks)
-* We have created a POST web service which is connected to MySQL Database
+* An API is used to POST anonymous data with location co-ordinates to the server.
-* When the user launches the app, it pass the Device Token and location coordinates to this web service for device registration
+* When a user launches the app, it passes the Device Token and location coordinates to this web service for device registration
 * This Endpoint then verify the coordinates and returns the Grid number to the client side app (the app continuously check for significant change in user location to send back the updated coordinates to the server)
 * The data at rest and transmission is secured and encrypted

 ## 2. When ShakeAlert Sends an Alert

 ### Obtain the USGS Active MQ Listener

-* Interfacing of USGS Listener with our [CityofLA/Backend_Source](https://github.com/Colworx/CityofLA/tree/master/Backend_Source/LABackend)
+You can request to obtain an account from USGS to receive alerts from the USGS.
+Details are here https://www.shakealert.org/implementation/partners/
-* For doing this, send payload to this ShakeAlert Main class
+* From the receiver code you can send the message payload to this class as shown below for grid processing.
+[CityofLA/Backend_Source](https://github.com/Colworx/CityofLA/tree/master/Backend_Source/LABackend)

 ```java
 public class MainClass {